vasilis22/kallipos/README.md

 There is a bash script `make_latex.sh` which can be modified in order to prepare the desired output format.

+The bash file has been prepared for MacOS X cli.
+It has also been tested succesfully in Arch Linux by removing the `sed` command

 In order to prepare a PDF with the LaTeX toolchain, just add a `latex` folder with a template and master file.

+Have a look at indicative [latex template](https://github.com/mibook/kallipos/issues/2) and [output PDF](https://github.com/mibook/kallipos/issues/1)

+It is strongly adviced to use the official latex install, instead of the latex version in your *nix distribution.

 ## Source files preprocessing